hectoresp/amazon-scraper-python/README.md

 This program scrapes anything from Amazon.
 You can specify the type of article you want and it will scrape it for you.

+It creates a Excel file with the article names, prices, ratings and links.

 Note: This program only works with Amazon ES and EURO.
 Please do not change the Amazon URL to another country because it won't work.

 ## Technologies